 #4: Make a Mindset Shift

-I say this often because it’s critical to understand: that improving your body image and ultimately feeling confident in your body is a journey, NOT a destination.
+Compassionate curiosity.
+I say this often because it’s critical to understand: that body neutrality and body image resilience are only part of the journey…. they’re not a final destination.
 Because our culture places so much emphasis on body size and the use of food to manipulate it, the task of rewriting our thoughts and reshaping our beliefs can feel overwhelming.
 A working relationship with your body is one that is ever-evolving and not stagnant.
-There will be days when you feel great and there will be days when you feel not-so-great.
-But if you let those negative days overpower the positive ones, then you’ll risk falling into unsustainable habits.
-This is when we risk dancer burnout.
+It also involves a very proactive approach to challenging implicit weight bias, fatphobia, and the systemic oppression of larger bodies.

 Whether it means journaling your new body truth, adding daily reminders to your phone, or perhaps turning to a helpful app for inspiration (I like ThinkUp!), you’ll have to continue the work in the long run.
 For additional resources, read the following articles and comment below.
 I want to hear about the first step you’ll take toward building a supportive body image!

 - A Lesson To Learn From Colleen Werner

 - Stop the Comparisons

 There are multiple tools that can be utilized in the process of building a supportive relationship with your body.
 This article deciphers between:

 - Body positivity

 - Body confidence